owendelong/Syslog/README.md

 Porting to wired ethernet boards may require more effort.
 I've tried to stay as close to the Arduino generic WiFi library as possible.

+As I have been unable to yet find a sufficiently cost-effective microcontroller with IPv6 support, there is no IPv6 support in this library at this time.

 ## Library Details

 ```